mcmpdouglas/jekyll-now/_posts/2017-01-04-An-Open-Source-Software-To-Analyze-Slide-Scanner-Images.md

 ---
 layout: post
-title: Orbit, An Efficient Software to Analyze your Slide Scanner Images
+title: Orbit, An Open-Source Software to Analyze your Slide Scanner Images
 ---

 Happy new year everyone!